Our researchis devoted to understanding individual differences in emotional experience, regulation, and reactivity.

-respond defensively in stressful situations?
+For instance, why do some people respond defensively in stressful situations?
 How do people limit the

-impaired for emotional material?
+processing of distressing information?
 What are the physiological implications of these

 kinds of defensive processes, and how do they affect relationships?

 Current lab projects focus on the physiological and health implications of defensive personality traits such as attachment avoidance and narcissism; lifespan changes in these traits; the role of adult attachment in neuroendocrine and psychological responses to intimacy and stress; and associations between power, testosterone, and sexual behavior.